PhazeRoOman/thawani-for-woocommerce/README.md

 In development environment you will be able to make mock payments to simulate the payment processing flow of a live account.

-To enable development mode you need the User Acceptable Test ("UAT") secret and publishable keys.
+When you are in development mode you will need to use the User Acceptable Test ("UAT") secret and publishable keys and __not__ your own secret and publishable keys.
 These two keys can be found on the [Thawani documentation](https://developer.thawani.om/).

 - Production Environment

+Production environment is to be used when the website is live

 To setup a live account you need the following: